Rujoiu/IOT_Attacks_Detection/README.md

 For example, you can test the classifiers trained on the data from Damnini_Doorbell on the data from Ecobee_Thermostat.

 You are also able to use the classifiers train on the data from all the devices.
-To do that, just select "Trained on All"
+To do that, just select " "ALL" classifier "

 As Ennino Doorbell and Samsung SNH do not have Mirai Attacks, I would recommend not selecting their classifiers to run on other devices' data.
 You are able to do this, but the accuracy will be very low, for obvious reasons.